St. Cloud Technical and Community College

 - Part-time students: 53.8%

 - Percent female: 53.4%

 Liberal arts and sciences, business management, accounting, nursing

-In 2013-14, SCTCC launched new programs in biomedical technology equipment repair, reverse engineering and rapid prototyping, and robotics and automation.
-Other unique programs include sonography, cardiovascular technology, water environment technology, civil engineering, health information technology, energy renewal, associate degree in nursing mobility, advertising communication and design.
+New programs in: biomedical technology equipment repair, reverse engineering and rapid prototyping, and robotics and automation.
+Other unique programs include: sonography, cardiovascular technology, water environment technology, civil engineering, health information technology, energy renewal, nursing mobility, advertising communication and design.